A people crushed by colonial forces . . .

 Josette and Gabriel Dumont draw closer to one another in their struggle to manage Riel, who is determined that he will meet the Dominion army only in Batoche, the City of God.
 When General Middleton and his soldiers storm their rifle pits, the Métis question the man with the courage to rise against the might of a general obsessed with avoiding the same mistakes Custer made at the Little Bighorn.
 Is Riel God’s instrument or a mad saint?

-Available Now for Preorder from Amazon
+Available Now from Amazon